jyoung4242/DoubleDragonClone/readme.md

 **Path of the Fist** is an open-source, modular framework for creating fast-paced, combo-driven arena combat games with hub-based level design, recruitable party members, collectible-driven progression, and narrative-driven dialogues.
-Inspired by classic beat ’em ups like _Double Dragon_ and _River City Ransom_, this engine modernizes the genre while remaining grounded in realistic martial arts mechanics.
+Inspired by classic beat ’em ups like _Double Dragon_ and _River City Ransom_, this game modernizes the genre while remaining grounded in realistic martial arts mechanics.

 Built on **[ExcaliburJS](https://excaliburjs.com/)**, a robust HTML5 game engine, this project leverages Excalibur’s actor system,